Barry Fuller: Return to Gillingham

 On 2 June 2018, Fuller returned to Gillingham, signing a one-year contract.
 He made 38 league appearances in the 2018–19 season and was voted as the club's Player of the Season.

-On 5 April 2019 he signed a one-year contract extension with the club.
+On 5 April 2019, he signed a one-year contract extension with the club.
 Fuller made his 200th appearance for the club in a 1–0 defeat to Coventry City on 24 August 2019.

 In June 2020 he triggered a one-year extension to his contract with the Kent club, but was informed by manager Steve Evans that he was free to pursue other options with Evans citing a desire to build a more youthful squad.

-On 6 August 2020 it was confirmed that Fuller had left Gillingham after he, along with the club, decided to terminate his contract by mutual consent.
+On 6 August 2020, it was confirmed that Fuller had left Gillingham after he, along with the club, decided to terminate his contract by mutual consent.

 Dorking Wanderers

-On 27 August 2020 Fuller joined National League South side Dorking Wanderers.
-Fuller captained the Surrey side to promotion to the National League at the end of the 2021–22 season, defeating Ebbsfleet United in a play-off final.
+On 27 August 2020, Fuller joined National League South side Dorking Wanderers.
+He captained the Surrey side to promotion to the National League at the end of the 2021–22 season, defeating Ebbsfleet United in a play-off final.

+On 8 November 2024, Fuller joined hometown club Ashford United of the Isthmian League South East Division on a one-month loan deal.

+On 14 May 2025, it was announced that Fuller would leave the club at the end of his contract in June.

+Ashford United

+On 21 June 2025, Fuller agreed to return to Ashford United on a permanent basis upon the expiry of his contract at Dorking Wanderers.
+In September 2025 he was appointed Head of Football Development at Ashford Town (Middlesex).